SRombauts/UEPlasticPlugin/README.md

 #### Use merge requests

-If you want to help, Merge Requests are very welcome!
+If you want to help, [Github Pull Requests](https://github.com/SRombauts/UE4PlasticPlugin/pulls) are welcome!

 ### Copyright